Open Carry ‘Terrorizes Children’ and ‘Destabilizes Daily Life,’ Says California AG

 Frequently Asked Questions

-What is the California AG's argument against open carry?
+What is California AG Rob Bonta's stance on open carry?

-Colion Noir draws a parallel between the open carry of muskets in 1776, which he describes as a foundation of a free society, and the modern AR-15.
-He implies that the right to openly carry firearms has historical roots tied to liberty.
+Colion Noir draws a parallel between the open carry of muskets in 1776, which he describes as a foundation of a free society, and the modern AR-15, suggesting both represent a citizen's right to self-defense and a check on governmental power.

-Noir posits that the true fear for politicians is a population that is self-reliant and understands self-defense.
-This self-sufficiency challenges the narrative that only the government can be trusted with the use of force, disrupting established power dynamics.
+Colion Noir posits that the true fear for politicians regarding open carry is not public safety, but rather the empowerment of a self-reliant populace that understands self-defense.
+This challenges the narrative that only the government should be trusted with the use of force.

 Related News